 Baseline tests including complete blood count, biochemical profile and urinalysis to evaluate organ function and check for anemia.

 Treatment depends on the cause of the murmur and clinical signs and may include:

 Anemia: Treating the cat for internal and external parasites, blood transfusions for severe anemia, antibiotics to treat feline infectious anemia.

 Pulmonic stenosis: Balloon valvuloplasty is the insertion of a balloon into the pulmonic valve to break down the obstruction.

 Heartworm: At the time of writing, there are no approved medications to treat heartworms.
-Each cat is treated on a case by case basis.
+Treatment is on a case by case basis.
 If there are no other symptoms, the vet may choose to sit and wait, it takes approximately 2-3 years for the heartworm to die.
-Cats displaying symptoms of heartworm disease may be given prednisone to help reduce inflammation.
-Bronchodilators may be required if your cat is experiencing breathing difficulty.
-Cage rest may also be recommended.
+Cats displaying symptoms of heartworm disease may be given prednisone to help reduce inflammation and bronchodilators if the cat is experiencing breathing difficulty.
+Cage rest will be necessary.

-High blood pressure: Finding and treating the cause, if possible.
-Medications to bring down the blood pressure such as calcium channel blockers, beta blockers, ACE inhibitors and diuretics may be prescribed.
+High blood pressure: Find and treat the cause, if possible.
+Medications to bring down the blood pressure such as calcium channel blockers, beta blockers, ACE inhibitors and diuretics.

 Hypertrophic cardiomyopathy – There is no treatment other than supportive care for HCM.
 This may include diuretics, blood thinning drugs, beta blockers to help the muscle relax.

-As you can see, most cases of heart murmur have an underlying cause, which needs to be addressed.
+Most cases of heart murmur have an underlying cause, which requires treatment.